jgscott/STA380/slides/01_datascience_toolbox/01_datascience_toolbox.md

 R has flaws, but so do all options (e.g. Python is great, but the community of stats developers is smaller, interactive data analysis is less slick, and you need to be a more careful and sophisticated programmer.)

 Most students prefer to use R via an IDE.
-We'll use _RStudio._  It's  awesome.
+We'll use _RStudio._

 Markdown